 In 2014, Olive Garden ran a promotion-turned-craze that gave customers the chance to eat as much as they wanted for $100: the Neverending Pasta Pass.
 Each pass permitted unlimited pasta, soup, salad and breadsticks for seven weeks.
-On opening day for the passes, Olive Garden lovers crashed the site; this year, passes were sold out in one second.
+On opening day for the passes, Olive Garden lovers crashed the site; in 2015, passes sold out in one second.
 Angry Olive Garden fans took to the web to lament not getting a pass, and fakes cropped up on Ebay, some selling as high as $300.
 Weeks after the Pasta Passes were sold, several customers reported eating as many as 100 meals at the restaurant.
-A clergyman in North Carolina referred to himself as the "Pasta Passtor," with the hopes of eating $1800 in Olive Garden food before his pass expired.
-He ended the seven weeks at 115 meals, and an amazing longing for more carbs after the promotion ended.
+A clergyman in North Carolina referred to himself as the "Pasta Passtor" with the hopes of eating $1800 in Olive Garden food before his pass expired.
+He ended the seven weeks having eaten 115 total meals.

 4. THOSE UNLIMITED PROMOTIONS ARE THE WORST FOR SERVERS.

-An Olive Garden server told Cosmo that the worst thing about working at the restaurant was its main appeal: the unlimited soup, salad and breadsticks.
+An Olive Garden server told Cosmopolitan that the worst thing about working at the restaurant was its main appeal: the unlimited soup, salad, and breadsticks.
 The amount of refills of all three items, plus drinks, is pretty hectic.
-But, the low price means servers don’t receive big tips for all the carb-loading they’ve helped you through.
+But the low price means servers don't receive big tips for all the carb-loading they've helped you through.